How students are founding, funding and joining startups

-There has never been a better time to start, join, or fund a startup as a student.
+There has never been a better time to start, join or fund a startup as a student.

 Young founders who want to start companies while still in school have an increasing number of resources to tap into that exist just for them.
 Students that want to learn how to build companies can apply to an increasing number of fast-track programs that allow them to gain valuable early stage operating experience.
 The energy around student entrepreneurship today is incredible.
 I’ve been immersed in this community as an investor and adviser for some time now, and to say the least, I’m continually blown away by what the next generation of innovators are dreaming up (from Analytical Space’s global data relay service for satellites to Brooklinen’s reinvention of the luxury bed).